The highest ROI marketing channel for online stores is also one of the most overlooked: Ecommerce email marketing.

 You’ve selected the email software that’s right for your business, created a high conversion rate opt-in form, and have rules in place to automatically break your master list into various segments based on email engagement and purchase history from your Ecommerce platform of choice.

-Now it’s time to start building out the automated email campaigns (called Flows in Klaviyo) that will effortlessly make you money, beginning with arguably the most important of all: your email welcome series.
+Now it’s time to start building out the automated email campaigns – called Klaviyo flows – that will effortlessly make you money, beginning with arguably the most important of all: your email welcome series.

 There are a couple of terms you’ll want to be familiar with to make the most of the following recommendations.
 You’ll be using these to define your email automations much in the same way you segmented your master email list above.
 While they may vary across ESPs, their essential functions are the same.